-The spring index shows the time of vegetation development in the spring compared to the long-time average from 1981-2010.
+The spring index shows the time of vegetation development in the spring as deviation in days from the long-time average from 1981-2010.
 The phenological spring phases are summarized in the annually determined index.
 Since the temperature is vital for plant development, the spring index is a suitable parameter to measure the effects of climate change on vegetation.

-The spring index is considered a statistical parameter.
-It is determined by means of the first ten phenological spring phases of the year and updated at the end of May.
+The spring index is determined by means of the first ten phenological spring phases of the year and updated at the end of May.
 The observations documented by means of sufficiently long data series in the corresponding year at nearly 80 stations of the phenological measurement network are incorporated in it.

 Calculating the spring index

 The following ten phenological phases are used to characterise the phenological spring as a whole; they occur between January and May:

 • New leaf formation of the horse chestnut tree